Twipped/InterviewThis/README.md

 - What is the process for managing rules on internal/external firewalls?

 ## Monitoring / On-call duty

 - Do you have any application-level logging?
 If so, how are logs accessed?
+    - Are logs aggregated across multiple hardware?
+    - Are your logs search-able?
+    - How verbose is your logging?

 - Do you use any monitoring software?
 (Nagios, Icinga, Zabbix, etc.)

 - Do you regularly record and review application performance metrics?
 How are performance optimizations prioritized with respect to other types of tasks?

 - How does it inform staff of error conditions?
-(Email, SMS, big monitors in each teams room, etc.)
+(PagerDuty, Email, SMS, big monitors in each teams room, etc.)

 - Is there a permanent on-call duty for each IT team?